 How Often Should I OMAD?

-If you feel good about it, it is quite possible to make one meal a day a permanent habit.
+If you feel good about it, it is quite possible to make one meal a day a permanent habit to maximize health benefits.

 Moreover, you will undoubtedly feel a sharp drop in appetite during the first month of OMAD fasting.